CristianoBarone/blogular/README.md

 ## What is this software?

-This is a blogging software made in Angular with which you can compile your own customized blog with minimal effords.
+This is a blogging software made in Angular with which you can compile your own customized blog with minimal effort.

 ## How do I publish an article?

 I am still working on a writer, more because of a safety reason than everything else.
 For the time being you can do like I do, directly tiping the HTML code in the "content" field of the article document.

 ## What if I don't want to use Mongo for it?

-Don't worry to make it compatible with a custom backend you just need to make sure it returns an object containing
+Don't worry, to make it compatible with a custom backend you just need to make sure it returns an object containing

  - Title
  - Abstract